-See the five steps to choosing childcare guide form the Family and Childcare Trust for more information on making the right choice for your child.
+See the five steps to choosing childcare guide from the Coram Family and Childcare Trust for more information on making the right choice for your child.

 Types of childcare

 You can find different childcare providers on our online map.

 A childminder provides care for children in the childminder's home.